-There was no need to run an IT250 or a 900SS should you get sent to the other side of the country on a wet Friday evening.
-For this job a dreary commuter bike was all that was needed.
-And none came drearier than Honda’s CD200 Benly twin (right), a single-carbed commuter bike ridden by stoical Benlymen.
-Riding up to 12 hours a day on a hyper-dull bike can drive you a bit crazy at 24 years of age.
-Then I acquired an AJS 370 Stormer (left) a vile, shin-kicking British two-stroke motocrosser that was the polar extreme of the Bender.
-In a moment of intuitive brilliance which years ago had given birth to the Triton cafe racer, I figured I could marry the two and make something more rideable but less boring: a Benly-engined, MX-framed desert racer!
+There was no need to ride an IT250 or a 900SS should you get sent to the other side of the country on a wet Friday evening.
+For this job a dreary commuter bike was sufficient.
+And none came drearier than Honda’s CD200 Benly twin (below left), a single-carbed commuter bike ridden by stoical Benlymen.
+Riding up to 12 hours a day on a hyper-dull CD can drive you a bit crazy at 24 years of age.

+Knowing I liked dirt bikes, a mate put me on to a guy flogging an AJS 370 Stormer (right) a vile, shin-kicking British two-stroke motocrosser that was the polar extreme of the Benly.
+In a flash of brilliance which years ago had given birth to the Triton cafe racer cult, I figured I could marry the two and make something more desert rideable and less boring: a Benly-engined, MX-framed desert racer!

 Later on, the job was finished off with gearing more suited to horizontal applications and an RD250 tank with a sexy ‘Moto Verte’ sticker so there’d be no mistaking what an international, Franchophilious guy I was.
 I took it out to the woods near Addington to see what it could do.

 So what do you do with a dummy desert racer?
 You ride it to the Sahara of course, in a little less time than is available.
 You pack a 3500-mile trip to North Africa into two-weeks and you schedule it for September when you imagine the peak summer temperatures are on the wane.
-This time there’d be no fear of enduring the cold of a mid-winter European transit or indeed the northern Sahara, as in 1982.
+This time there’d be no fear of enduring the mid-winter transit of Europe and the northern Sahara, as in 1982.

-I was already tired, thirsty, sore and hot when up ahead what looked like a huge wall of sand hundreds of feet high span across the blacktop.
+I was already tired, thirsty, sore and hot when up ahead what looked like a huge wall of sand hundreds of feet high hurtled right across the blacktop.
 Only as I neared it did I realise it was the mother of all whirlwinds, a huge cauldron of rotating sand.
-I turned the wick up as much as I dared and the motor droned as I punched the Benele into the sand wall.
+I turned the wick up and as the motor droned I punched the Benele into the sand wall.
 Inside, all visibility was lost as grains pelted me from all directions and I struggled to keep upright.
-And then in the windless core of the maelstrom the grains turned into pelting rain drops.
-WTF was going on here!?
-Search me but before I knew it I’d blasted out of the tornado’s far wall, shoved this time in the opposite direction onto the roadside gravel.
+And then, in the windless core of the maelstrom, the sand grains turned into pelting raindrops.
+WT jolly old F was going on here!?
+Search me but before I knew it I’d blasted out of the tornado’s far wall, this time shoved left onto the roadside gravel.
 Now I knew how those roadsigns got flattened into the dirt…

 That night I stripped off and lay in the dirt by the bike, listening to what sounded like the oil boiling in the crankcases, hours after switching off.

-continue to Part II here
+Part II shortly.